Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 }
 ```

-Following is Intellij idea screen shot for above code.
+Following is the Intellij idea screenshot for the above code.
 ![SS](../img/posts/printTextBlockMovingEndDelimiterToRightOfContentHasNoEffect.png)

-Following is the output of the fourth example, it shows no effect of moving end delimiter to left, all common white spaces are removed.
+Following is the output of the fourth example, it shows no effect of moving the end delimiter to left, all common white spaces are removed.
 ```
 |First line of test block
 |Second line of test block
 |
 ```

-In all these examples you can see green vertical bar in intellij idea shows starting character of lines in text block.
+In all these examples you can see the green vertical bar in the IntelliJ idea shows the starting character of lines in the text block.

 <!-- Developers will have access to escape processing via String::translateEscapes, a new instance method.
      todo Show use of this method -->
 <br>
 #### Escape processing
-This is the third and last step of compile time processing.
+This is the third and last step of compile-time processing.
 We have seen first line terminators are interpreted, then the next step is white space removal and at the end
 escape processing.
-And because this is last step in compile time processing when we use \n (or any other escapae sequence) in text block content, it will not be modified by the initial 2 steps and will be interpreted
+And because this is the last step in compile-time processing when we use \n (or any other escape sequence) in text block content, it will not be modified by the initial 2 steps and will be interpreted
 at the end.

 Let's learn different language features in escape processing using the below code example.